 Step 3: Assess Effects to Historic Properties 10/27/16 (36 CFR 800.2 (a)(4) and 800.5 (a) and 800.6 (a)) Section 106 Consulting Party meeting #3 held in Topsham.
 Effects discussion, FJW's individual eligibility.
 Matrix of alternatives, summary of alternatives, bridge inspection report, Requested comments from consulting parties by Dec 6, 2016.
 Individual eligibility of the Frank J Wood Bridge considering the 15 years passage of time since the MaineDOT historic bridge inventory had been completing.
-A question as to whether or not the natural falls of the Androscoggin River in this location were eligibile for listing on the National Register as an individual resource.
+A question as to whether or not the natural falls of the Androscoggin River in this location were eligibile for listing on the National Registe as an individual resource.
 The parties commented that mill workers were known to live in the houses of Summer Street and questioned what impact that would have on the Summer Street historic district.
 Comments were made about the potential effect to historic properties resulting from headlights for a changed alignment.
 Questions were asked regarding how the bridge plays a role in the setting of Summer Street HD, Cabot Mill, and the Pejepscot Paper Company.
 Questions were asked regarding how materials used in a rehabilitation may or may not affect a historic property.
 Comments were made about the view to the bridge from businesses within the Cabot Mill and Bowdoin Mill (PPC).
 Comments regarding the use of a detour for rehabilitation.
-12/6/17 (36 CFR 800) MaineDOT received, reviewed, and considered comments from Section 106 Consulting Parties and the public between November 3, 2016 and March 6, 2017.
 2/6/17 (36 CFR 800.6 (a)) Public Notice published providing the public an opportunity to view information regarding the various alternatives and their effects on National Register eligible and listed properties posted on MaineDOT's web site.
 Interested parties were provided the opportunity to submit comments by March 6, 2017.
 MaineDOT submitted a request to the SHPO for concurrence on the various alternatives and their effects on National Register eligible and listed properties.

 3/6/17 MaineDOT received a concurrence memo from the SHPO regarding the various alternatives and their effects on National Register eligible and listed properties.
 The SHPO did request additional information regarding the Summer Street Historic District.
 This request was also received during from the public during the public comment period.
-MaineDOT received, reviewed and considered 31 comments from Section 106 Consulting Parties and the public between November 3, 2016 and March 3/8/17 6, 2017.
-MaineDOT began additional research on the Summer Street Historic District as requested.
+MaineDOT received, reviewed and considered 31 comments from Section 106 Consulting Parties and the public between November 3, 2016 and March 6, 2017.
+3/8/17 MaineDOT began additional research on the Summer Street Historic District as requested.
 March 2017 MaineDOT and FHWA posted of a public open house meeting to be held on April 5, 2017.
 All materials were posted on the MaineDOT website the comment period was officially open until April 19, 2017.
 3/17/17 MaineDOT submitted a request to the SHPO for concurrence on the additional information requested on the Summer Street Historic District.
 3/29/17 MaineDOT received a concurrence memo from the SHPO regarding additional information on the Summer Street Historic District.
 4/5/17 (36 CFR 800.6 (a)(4)) Public meeting - open house format.
 99 members of the public officially signed in.
 This meeting included historic resources, but expanded to include design, natural resources, and bicycle/pedestrian concerns.
 4/19/17 Public comment period closed.
 4/20/17 MaineDOT and FHWA began reviewing and considering all comments received 4/30/17 All public and Section 106 consulting party comments received were posted to the MaineDOT website.
 6/27/17 MaineDOT and FHWA announce preferred Alternative.
-June 2017- December 2017 Continued correspondence between the consulting parties, State Historic Preservation Office and FHWA.
+June 2017- Continued correspondence between the consulting parties, State Historic December 2017 Preservation Office and FHWA.
 The consultation led to a reevaluation of the FJW individual eligibility.